grafluxe/text-to-ascii/README.md

 ### Developer Note

 - The logic for `$parts` (in `index.php`) assumes this project will live inside a folder on your root directory.
 If on your server you plan to have it nested inside multiple directories, update the `array_shift($parts)` line.
+- Feel free to send a PR with new character sets.

 ## License